 Lasers, and fiber lasers, in particular, are the perfect process for this and are commonplace within the automotive industry.
 Interested to find out more about how they are used for marking in this sector?
 Read on below.

-The use of laser marking in this sector
+How is laser marking used in this sector?

 It is said that a car is made up of roughly 30,000 parts.
 While this may change from vehicle to vehicle, this number will remain in the tens of thousands.
 It wouldn’t be economical to have to use several processes to work with all of these varying parts, and so instead it is important to use systems which can easily adapt based on material, size and shape.
 Laser systems and fiber lasers especially are great at doing this.